-stat Looks up the pathname query.
-If it matches a single file, it returns the POSIX attributes for that file from the metadata store.
-If more than one file match, it returns attributes for a virtual directory.

-open (create, write) Looks up the pathname query.
-If no match, it creates a new file object in the metadata store, stores the name or attributes given in the query expression, and looks up a parent file.
-If a parent is found, it creates a link with parent as source and new file as link target.
-It creates a file in the underlying file system for data storage and opens the file.
-If initial query matches a file, it opens the corresponding underlying file.
-Finally, it returns the handle to client.

-open (read) Looks up the pathname query.
+- stat Looks up the pathname query.
+If stat matches a single file, it returns the POSIX attributes for that file from the metadata store.
+If more than one file matches, stat returns attributes for a virtual directory. - open (create, write) Looks up the pathname query.
+If there is no match, open creates a new file object in the metadata store, stores the name and attributes given in the query expression, and looks up a parent file.
+If a parent is found, it creates a link with the parent as source, a new file as link target, creates a file in the underlying file system for data storage, and opens that file.
+If the initial query matches a file, it opens the corresponding underlying file and truncates it.
+Finally, it returns the handle to the opened file. - open (read) Looks up the pathname query.
 If exactly one result is found and it is not flagged as a directory, it opens the corresponding data file in the underlying file system.
-Otherwise, it follows the opendir semantics.

-mkdir Same as "open create", but sets the "DIR" flag in the file object, but does not create or open an underlying file as no data storage is necessary.

-opendir Looks up the pathname query.
-For each query result, it looks up particular attributes to return for the result based on a "ListBy" operator in the query.
-It returns a directory handle to the client.
-It stores the attribute value strings in a cache for successive readdir operations until the directory handle is closed.

-readdir Retrieves next directory entry (query result) in the result cache.

-read/write For a given open file handle, performs a read/write operation on the corresponding file in the underlying file system for data storage.

-close(dir) Passes file handles to underlying file system to close the file.
-Frees temporary structures used to represent query results for directory listings.

-chmod/chown,time Looks up the pathname query.
+Otherwise, it follows the opendir semantics. - mkdir Same as "open create", but sets the "DIR" flag in the file object, but does not create or open an underlying file as no data storage is necessary. - opendir Looks up the pathname query.
+For each query result, opendir looks up particular attributes to return for the result based on a "ListBy" operator in the query.
+Opendir returns a directory handle to the client.
+It stores the attribute value strings in a cache for successive readdir operations until the directory handle is closed. - readdir Retrieves the next directory entry (or query result) in the result cache. - read/write For a given open file handle, performs a read/write operation on the corresponding file in the underlying file system for data storage. - close(dir) Passes file handles to the underlying file system to close the file.
+Frees temporary structures used to represent query results for directory listings. - chmod/chown,time Looks up the pathname query.
 Then, modifies the permissions, owner, or time attribute for the result file's object structure.

-rename Depending on the result of the pathname query, will do one of the following: (1) Change the name (or other) attribute for a file, without affecting its parents/children (2) Change the parent of a file (3) Update the affected link(s) and their associated attributes.
-The pathname must resolve to a single source file.

-unlink Looks up a pathname query.
-If the query matches a single file, it also looks up the parent to the file within the query, determines the link between parent and child, and removes that link from the metadata store.
+- rename Depending on the result of the pathname query, will do one of the following: (1) change the name (or other) attribute for a file, without affecting its parents/children, (2) change the parent of a file, or (3) update the affected link(s) and their associated attributes.
+The pathname must resolve to a single source file. - unlink Looks up the pathname query.
+If the query matches a single file, it also looks up the parent to the file within the query, determines the link between parent and child, and removes that link from the metadata store, including all of its link attributes.